 Voice-based assistants like Amazon’s Alexa, Apple’s Siri, and Google Assistant are transforming how brands will need to think about their digital strategies for the future.
 In 2016, around 5.2 million Amazon Echo units with Alexa were shipped worldwide, more than double the number sold the year before.

 Currently, Echo owners are mainly using the digital assistant for productivity and entertainment: setting timers, adding items to shopping lists, and playing music.
 But the foundation is laid for Alexa to be monumental in affecting online sales, as voice prompts make shopping easier than ever.
-According to Econsultancy, Echo owners increased their spending on Amazon by nearly 10 percent after purchasing the device.
+Echo owners increased their spending on Amazon by nearly 10 percent after purchasing the device.

 Amazon is Becoming a Hub for Outside Businesses